⬇️Installation

 MSI Install (Windows)

-The MSI install will create a PowerShell Universal service.
-By default, PowerShell Universal will be listening on port 5000.
-You will be able to navigate to http://localhost:5000
+The MSI install creates a PowerShell Universal service.
+By default, PowerShell Universal listens on port 5000.
+You can navigate to http://localhost:5000

 MSI downloads are available on our download page.

-System installs will run as a Windows service.
-User installs will run when the user logins into the machine and runs in the user's context.
+System installs run as a Windows service.
+User installs run when the user logs in to the machine.
+The user install runs in the user's context.

 MSI Parameters